 So you’ve made time in your busy schedule to give your pup a daily walk and they are happier than ever!
 Why is that?

 Dogs love walks.
+Dog exercise is great.
 We all know that, but very few people understand why.
 A proper walk is the most satisfying activity a dog can do.
 This is because dogs are pack animals.
 Packs do everything together, as a unit.
 They hunt together, eat together, play together, and travel together.
 Dogs, just like wolves, have an inherent need to travel.
 It’s part of their DNA.
 When we take our dogs on a good walk where they aren’t distracted or acting up, they are mentally engaged in an activity that satisfies the strongest of instincts: walking with their pack.
 It makes them feel confident and fills them with a sense of purpose.
 It’s the same feeling we humans get from doing a good job on a project we really care about and enjoy.
 With this in mind, remember to make time for your best furry friend and take them to the park for a stroll.
 They will be happier, healthier, and better behaved than ever before!

 If you and your dog are having a hard time enjoying walks, be sure to contact a qualified behavior professional.
 Learning to walk on a leash is a skill that makes your human-dog bond even stronger, and it certainly makes your trips to the park much more pleasant and hassle-free!

 One of the first questions I ask new clients is: “How much do you exercise your dog?”
 Many people tell me what a large backyard they have.
 I tell them to stay in the house and yard and then I’ll come back and check on them in about a week.
-No work.
-No school.
-No Kroger, Publix, etc. Only the house and the yard.
+No work, school, Kroger, Publix, etc. Only the house and the yard.
 Would you have cabin fever?
 Feel cooped up and bored?
 Don’t you think you don’t have time to walk your dog in the morning?
 Another question I ask my clients: If you had kids, would you feed them?